-BLIND SPOT INFORMATION SYSTEM
+BLIND SPOT INFORMATION SYSTEM (IF EQUIPPED)

-Do not use the system as a replacement for using the mirrors or looking over your shoulder before changing lanes.
-You should only use the system as an aid.
-It is not a replacement for careful driving.
+warning: Do not use the blind spot information system as a replacement for using the interior and exterior mirrors or looking over your shoulder before changing lanes.
+The blind spot information system is not a replacement for careful driving.